 Gaie graduated as Silwood’s ‘Top Student’ in 1973, she then studied at the London Cordon Bleu.
 Returning to Silwood as a staff member in 2001.
 Gaie specialises in Wedding Cakes.

 Nicky graduated from Silwood with distinction in 1998, completing her 3rd year Internship at Ellerman House.
 She worked overseas in the food industry from 1999 – 2005.
 She returned to Cape Town with her husband and two sons.
 Nicky Co-owned a restaurant at the Biscuit Mill for a couple of years.
-Nicola joined the staff at Silwood in 2015
+Nicola joined the Silwood Team in 2015.

 SUKEY BAKER (Part Time)